 How To Avoid Mistake #3

-Many agents or advisors think they know disability insurance, but they don’t.
+Moreover, many agents or advisors think they know disability insurance, but they don’t.
 There is more to the disability insurance equation than cost and coverage determination.
 Good disability insurance agents know the underwriting process and benefits of each carrier.
-They educate you on your needs, your family needs, and that their recommended carrier is the right one for you.
+They educate you on your needs and your family’s needs, and that their recommended carrier is the right one for you.
 They also talk about your case to the carrier.
-Good agents should do that to avoid what we went through.
+Good agents should do that to avoid what my wife went through.

 They should also talk about how and when your policy will pay.
 Wouldn’t you like to know that BEFORE you purchase a policy?

 How to avoid mistake #3?
 Simply, find an honest and knowledgeable disability insurance agent.

 Devastating Disability Insurance Mistakes #4 – Your Employer Offers It So You Don’t Want Any

 Many companies offer disability insurance for their employees.
 It is a nice benefit.

 Most times, your company pays for it all or some part of it.

 Yes, That is me.
 I am all set, John.